Year 4

 Writing

 At St Margaret's Primary Academy we follow CUSP for our writing curriculum.
 The CUSP curriculum is a vocabulary rich, knowledge based approach to help develop pupils' retrieval, vocabulary and deepen learning.
-During Summer term, Year 4 will be learning to write stories from other cultures, persuasive writing adverts, explanatory text, third person adventure stories and poems which explore form.
+During Autumn term, Year 4 will be looking at poems which explore; persuasive writing and first person diary entries.

 Maths

 At St Margaret's Primary Academy we adopt a Mastery approach to teach maths lessons.
 The mastery approach supports children in becoming fluent and confident mathematicians.
 Maths lessons include ‘Foundational Skills’ where children recap previously learnt skills.
-This half term we will be covering decimals and money.
+This half term we will be covering place value and addition and subtraction.

 Children will have the opportunity to practise and develop their times table knowledge daily.